 Resources from both CMD and ICTS will be available to assist in migrating site content from an old site to the new system.
 It may also be possible to automate the migration of some content.

-Handy customisable templates are provided which will take the hard work out of defining site structure and navigation.
+Handy customisable templates are provided which takes the hard work out of defining site structure and navigation.

-The sites will be pre-configured with a standard set of features, offering flexibility in site design and functionality depending on which features are selected.
+The sites are pre-configured with a standard set of features, offering flexibility in site design and functionality depending on which features are selected.